Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Self-Organised CoT (SOCOT)

-AI determines its own best reasoning structure for your specific problem.
+What it is: AI determines its own best reasoning structure for your specific problem.
 Unlike basic CoT (you tell it to think step-by-step) or Strategic CoT (you tell it to plan first), SOCOT lets AI analyse your problem and choose its own methodology.
 Like hiring an expert consultant who selects their own framework based on the challenge.
+When to use:

 • Complex, multi-faceted challenges